huayicodes/EphysAnalysis/README.md

 # EphysAnalysis

-This is an interactive code for analyzing electrophysiological recordings acquired with Igor.
-From single cell to averages between cell class, there are designated Jupiter notebooks (JN) and modules for each stimulus condition.
+This is an interactive code for analyzing, plotting, performing statsitical tests on electrophysiological recordings acquired with Igor.
+From single-cell to averages between cell classes, there are designated Jupiter notebooks (JN) and modules for each stimulus condition.
 To start, there's a simple pipeline:

 1. Check basic cell properties: run the JN "CellProp" to analyze access resistance, membrane baseline and IF curve.
    (associate module: "util0.py" )